 The curriculum is flexible and focusses on individual needs and goals.
 Unlike traditional schooling, our Young Mums classrooms can often be heard before they are seen with babies and mothers present and learning together.

 Hester Hornbrook Academy has undergone further improvement since its establishment.
-Recently opening new, purpose-built sites in both Prahran and Bourke St in Melbourne CBD to deliver education in inspiring venues set out to impress and engage.
+Recently opening new, purpose-built sites in both Prahran, Bourke St in Melbourne CBD and Sunshine, to deliver education in inspiring venues set out to impress and engage.

 MCM’s Frontyard has unveiled a new 24-hour crisis accommodation centre that offers around-the-clock support aimed at disrupting the cycle of homelessness.